jakob-bagterp/browserist/docs/index.md

 [![Downloads](https://static.pepy.tech/badge/browserist)](https://pepy.tech/project/browserist)

 # Browserist – Python Extension for Selenium 👨‍💻
+## Introduction
 > ***browserist***
 > *1. The belief that web browsers account for differences in websites or web applications in all of their ability and that a particular web browser is superior to others.*
 > *2. Discrimination or prejudice based on web browser.*

 Despite the [urban definition](https://www.urbandictionary.com/define.php?term=browserist), Browserist is a Python extension of the [Selenium web driver](https://www.selenium.dev/) that makes it even easier to use different browsers for testing and automation.

-Main features of Browserist:
+## Main Features
+With Browserist as an extension to Selenium, you get:

-:white_check_mark: Improves stability and speed
+:white_check_mark: Improved stability and speed

 :white_check_mark: Simple syntax and less code